History of Norsk Data: Boom

 ND introduced the marketing concept ND-SAFE in 1982, where the company focused on the scalability of the systems.
 Except for the municipal and university sectors, ND did not attempt at market segmentation to capture customers within a specific industry; this often made it difficult to sell as clients often found it difficult to purchase from a non-niche manufacturer.
 For instance, ND attempted to sell to the Scandinavian banking market; they were asked by clients if they would make this a prioritized market, but ND responded that they only would if they received sufficient sales.
 The answer caused the banking industry to go elsewhere for its products, despite an initial enthusiasm for ND's products.

 The company started the process of being listed on the NASDAQ exchange in New York in January 1983.
 No Norwegian company had previously been listed in the US; the legislation was not harmonized and there were restrictions on twenty percent foreign ownership of Norwegian companies.
 The limit was raised to forty-nine percent, but this was regarded by ND as too low, so they split the ownership into A- and B-shares, with and without voting rights.
 With this change, Norwegian authorities permitted an eighty percent foreign ownership in the company, but only the non-voting B shares were permitted to be listed on NASDAQ.
 The initial public offering brought in NOK 400 million in capital.

 Norsk Data started a cooperation with Dietz Computer Systems for distribution of ND computers in Germany.
 ND became a majority shareholder in July 1983 and the following year Dietz was merged into ND.
 By 1985 Dietz' plant was producing ND systems and their old systems taken off the market.
-On 30 October 1984 ND and Matra signed an agreement where the latter would distribute ND computers in France.
+On 30 October 1984 ND and Matra signed an agreement where the latter would distribute ND computers in France, acquiring ND's French sales, marketing and support division.
+The deal also included the possibility of Matra producing Norsk Data systems under licence, collaboration on CMOS-based large-scale integration variants of the ND-500 series, and the development of "a 32-bit workstation based on ND technology".
+Previously, ND had sought to cooperate with Thomson and Bull, but found a more willing partner in Matra, itself having seen the failure of a collaboration with Datapoint.
+ND and Matra later announced plans to develop a "vectorial computer", potentially delivering "several hundreds of Mflops" of performance, within a three year timeframe.